 Dogs with long hair near their bottoms may constantly rub themselves against furniture or carpet to get the smelly liquid from their anal sacs.
 This is known as chronic scooting, and it can be quite problematic for dogs that don’t have access to a yard.

-If your dog has lots of liquid remaining in his anal glands, you’ll notice a very pungent smell when he poops, which is something every dog owner wants to avoid.
+If your dog has lots of liquid remaining in his anal glands, you’ll notice a very pungent smell when he poops, which every dog owner wants to avoid.

 When poop collects in the anal sacs, it can become infected and cause several issues.
 These include anal gland abscesses (severe swelling), anal gland polyps (small growths on their surface), anal gland neoplasia (cancer), and chronic inflammation of the tissue surrounding the glands.